The Survivor’s Benefit Program for New York State Management / Confidential Employees

 Additionally, you must meet one of the following requirements at the time of your death:

-• You were on the State payroll as an M/C employee for at least 30 days out of the 60 days immediately preceding your death; OR
+• You were on the State payroll as an M/C employee for at least 30 days out of the 60 days immediately before your death; or

-• You have at least one year of M/C State service, were on a State payroll within the last six months and your death occurs while on an authorized leave without pay (and you were not otherwise gainfully employed); OR
+• You have at least one year of M/C State service, were on the State payroll within the last six months and you die while on an authorized leave without pay (and you were not otherwise gainfully employed); or

-• You have at least five years of M/C State service, were on a State payroll within the last 12 months, and your death occurs while on an authorized leave without pay (and you were not otherwise gainfully employed).
+• You have at least five years of M/C State service, were on the State payroll within the last 12 months, and you die while on an authorized leave without pay (and you were not otherwise gainfully employed).

-If your death occurs within 30 days after you leave an M/C position and prior to the effective date of your retirement, your beneficiary may still be eligible to collect a benefit.
+If your death occurs within 30 days after you leave an M/C position and before your retirement date, your beneficiary may still be eligible to collect a benefit.

-NOTE: The service requirement is waived if your death occurs as the result of an occupational injury and an accidental death benefit is paid on your behalf by your retirement system.
+Note: The service requirement is waived if you die as the result of an on-the-job accident and an accidental death benefit is paid on your behalf by your retirement system.

 (Return to Top)